 —Mondays (except on holidays, then closed on Tuesday)

-North Exit: No. 12 Nishi-Tokyo Bus Platform
+No. 14 Nishi-Tokyo Bus Platform

-*Soka University Loop (SOKA DAIGAKU JUNKAN)
+・Take the bus departing for Soka University Loop (SOKA DAIGAKU JUNKAN).

 No. 4 Nishi-Tokyo Bus Platform